haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_12.0.x.md

 * The password strength level is now calculated by algorithm.
 The old USER_PASSWORD_MIN_LENGTH, USER_PASSWORD_STRENGTH_LEVEL is removed.
 Only USER_STRONG_PASSWORD_REQUIRED is still used.
 * ADDITIONAL_APP_BOTTOM_LINKS is removed.
 Because there is no buttom bar in the navigation side bar now.
 * SERVICE_URL and FILE_SERVER_ROOT are removed.
 SERVICE_URL will be calculated from SEAFILE_SERVER_PROTOCOL and SEAFILE_SERVER_HOSTNAME in `.env` file.
+* `ccnet.conf` is removed.
+Some of its configuration items are moved from `.env` file, others are read from items in `seafile.conf` with same name.

 Other changes: